WebAhead/master-reference/coursebook/week-8/project.md

 Build either a social media or an e-commerce react app, you can choose the theme and the topic of the app.

-The app will connect to an API, make sure your code is structured that way.
-We will build this API next week using express.js.

-So for this week's project build the React app with dummy(fake) data (you might use this fake data as the structure for your database next week), or use LocalStorage for time being if you want some data to be saved.

 ## Criteria

 - Accept some user input